Welcome to hdriderblog.

 I’ve ridden motorcycles off and on for almost 50 years.
 Too much off and not enough on.
 But that’s changed.
-For the past 15 years I’ve ridden a Harley-Davidson of one kind or another and am currently on my third Ultra Classic.
-I average about 25,000 miles a year on my scoot, and that average has gone up since I retired in 2011.
-Retirement has that effect.
+For the past 20 years I’ve ridden a Harley-Davidson of one kind or another.
+I’ve gone through three Ultra Classics, two of them had 100,000 miles on them and the third had 50,000.
+I averaged about 25,000 miles a year on my scoot until a few years agor.

 I’ve ridden a motorcycle in 49 of the 50 U.S. states (no bridge to Hawaii yet), all the Canadian provinces and the Yukon Territory and a (very) brief foray into Mexico.